tobermory/RTX-make-gcc/README.md

 If you have just a single application in your project, disregard this and just use rtx_lib.c in-place via VPATH.

-Next, we want to configure app1's and app2's RTX runtime, individually.
+Next, we want to configure each application's RTX runtime requirements, individually.
 We can do this via GNU make's 'target-specific variable values' (6.11 GNU make manual):

 ```
 app1_rtx_lib.o : CPPFLAGS += -DOS_TICK_FREQ=100